 Is the tumor in the lymph nodes?

-Possible Treatment of Colon Cancer
+Treatment for Colon Cancer in Delhi

-Main treatment for colon cancer is surgery
+The main treatment for colon cancer is surgery

 For small, early-stage cancers contained inside polyp, your doctor may be able to remove it entirely during a colonoscopy.